Lettermark logo? Yes, please!

 The anatomy of a combined logo: a logo symbol and a wordmark.
 The logo symbol in the example above shows the letter S made from four quarter circles.

-A reason for that is that in the early days, finding product-market fit is the most important thing to focus on as a startup founder.
-A new brand needs to communicate professionalism—which is what often gets lost when startups try to create complex branding on their own.
 Many startup founders embrace what we call “black dress” design: You’re not trying to create revolutionary brand design, you’re aiming for something simple and timeless that allows a company to pivot.
 A wordmark with or without additional letter logo provides more flexibility for a brand to develop.

 If you’re creating a wordmark alongside a letter logo, you can also mix and match letters from other available fonts of the same family by clicking on a letter in the main workspace.
-Additionally, also in the right-hand sidebar, scroll down to Colors and pick from the presets or select your own.
+Additionally, also in the right-hand sidebar, scroll down to “Colors” and pick from the presets or select your own.

 Step 3. – Download letter logo: At the bottom of the logo maker app page, your logo gets updated as you design.
 You’ll find the logo in all three colors you’ve selected in your color palette.
 From there, you can save your logo as an image file in a png format on a transparent background.